msimecek/Azure-Speech-CLI/README.md

 ## TODO

 - [ ] Work with names too, not just GUIDs
-- [ ] Rework how configuration is initialized and checked on startup
 - [ ] Check if uploaded files are in the correct format (UTF-8 BOM text files)

 -----